PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/tabix.rst

 targets      Optional<File>     --targets               11  -T: Similar to -R but the entire input will be read sequentially and regions not listed in FILE will be skipped
 ===========  =================  ==============  ==========  ==============================================================================================================================================================================================================================================================================================================

+*Tabix was last updated on 2018-12-24*

-*This page was automatically generated*
+*This page was automatically generated on 2019-01-24*